TBA210 Building physics with sustainability

 First time: 2004V

-The course is based on TBA190 (Building Structures I) and will cover some of the topics introduced there more thoroughly.
+The course is based on TBA190 (Wooden Buildings) and will cover some of the topics introduced there more thoroughly.
 Special emphasis is placed on indoor climate, ventilation and energy conservation in buildings.
-In addition, the following topics will be covered: -the production and use of concrete in buildings and fire protection.
+In addition, the following topics will be covered: acoustics and fire protection.

 The students are to acquire knowledge of the most important principles of good house building technique.
 Through knowledge of the physics of buildings and the most important building materials, the students should be able to construct the various parts of houses and simple industrial buildings.